mike-ward/mike-ward.github.io/_posts/2009-06-25-converting-urls-to-hyperlinks-in-javascript.md

 ---
 layout: post
-title:  Converting URLs to Hyperlinks in JavaScript
+title: 'Converting URLs to Hyperlinks in JavaScript'
 ---
 I hunted around for a JavaScript method to convert URLs in a text stream to hyperlinks and came up short.
 I wrote this quickie method that works for the limited data I’ve thrown at it.
 There are likely more robust methods but darn if I could find one.